Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 The deep learning recognition model was build from DenseNet121 and the deployment was done on Gradio framework.

-# New version of the diagnostic model (Implemented in Tensorflow)
+# Old version of the diagnostic model (Implemented in Tensorflow)

 An ipython file  (DenseNet121_model_training.ipynb) was used for training the DenseNet121 model (Implemented in Tensorflow)